-- 6.19 The University will classify applicants as Home/EUor Overseas for fee purposes in line with Home Office guidance.
-An applicant may appeal to the Director of Admissions against their tuition fee classification.
+6.19 The University will classify applicants as Home/EUor Overseas for fee purposes in line with Home Office guidance.
+An applicant may appeal to the Director of Admissions against their tuition fee classification up to 14 days after completing their registration with the University.
 The University will consider such appeals in a timely manner, with a view to providing a response within 10 working days of written appeal reaching the Director of Admissions.
-Where a response is not possible in that timeframe, the Director of Admissions will write to inform the applicant, giving reasons for the delay. - 6.20 The tuition fee shall remain payable at the original rate while the appeal is being considered.
+Where a response is not possible in that timeframe, the Director of Admissions will write to inform the applicant, giving reasons for the delay.

+6.20 The tuition fee shall remain payable at the original rate while the appeal is being considered.
 Where an appeal is upheld in full or in part, the new fee classification will be confirmed and any overpayment will be refunded.
 Once an applicant becomes a registered student the fee status will only be reclassified in exceptional circumstances.